UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Overview

-Get array of **Collection properties**.
+Gets the array of **Collection properties**.
 More details about **Collection properties** can be found in [Set collection properties](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens/methods/set-collection-properties).

 #### Brief example